Wood Butter Churns Page 3

 The third butter churn in the back is Standard Churn Company's barrel Churn.
 They made these in 3, 5, 7 and 9 gallon sizes.
 The clamp for the lid on the Standard Churn Company barrel churn was different from most other companies that made barrel churns and was patented by Harvey Brokaw on May 6, 1890.
 Brokaw assigned part of his patent to F.H.
 Haman one of the founders of the Standard Churn Company.
 F.H.
 Haman himself was granted two earlier patents for barrel churns but we have not seen these in production.

 The small butter churn in the front was a Home Butter Maker (picture).
 These came in 4, 5, 6, 7 and 8 quart sizes.
-These used a crank, dasher and gear system similar to the type used on glass jar churns however the container was made of wood.
+These used a crank, dasher and gear system similar to the type used on glass jar churns however the container was six sided and made of wood.
 It had a slight taper so that the metal bands would not slip off the bottom.
 This would have been Standard Churn Company's first entry into the market for smaller butter churns used in the home rather than on the farm.

 The butter churn on the right is very rare.
 It is a keg or barrel on legs and is stenciled the OK churn (picture).
 This churn has paddles inside to churn the cream.
 It is a size No. 2 and is marked 7 gallons.

 Again thanks to Harry and Annie for letting us picture their beautiful collection of butter churns.